 I’m a software engineer by training and MBA drop out by choice.
 After a ten year corporate career at BT, I left to go it alone.
-My first business was a design and marketing agency which I ran for 7 years.
+My first business was a design and marketing agency which I ran for seven years.
 Eventually I realised two things :

 Around 2006, I sold that business (more like “gave it away”) and founded a business that became Reward Gateway.
 This was my big success and I ran that company for 12 years.
 During my time there we grew to over 400 staff servicing over 2,000 clients from 6 offices in UK, Bulgaria, USA and Australia.

 Reward Gateway is a SaaS technology company helping corporate and enterprise clients with their employee engagement journey.
 We built a platform and tools that companies used to better communicate with, reward and survey their employees.
 This work, combined with my own efforts to scale the business to 400+ people caused me to develop my skills in people, company culture and employee engagement.

 On the personal front, I’m gay, happily married to a wonderful Danish guy, Kristian, for 10 years and we’re also in a committed long term relationship with a German textile designer called Noël.
 I’ve been living happily and healthily with HIV for over 27 years.
-So I guess I’m not the most conventional of guys in private equity.
+So I guess I’m not the most conventional of guys in PE.
 Not that there’s anything wrong with being conventional – it’s just nice to have the odd alternative I think.

 And perhaps my slightly less than traditional life has given me a way of seeing things differently.
 I guess I’ve certainly learned (or been forced) to question authority, challenge established wisdom, make my own mind up about things and decide what my own values and ethics are.
 It probably also helps my to me more empathetic which combined with a naturally high level of curiosity makes me very much who I am.